You may be able to sue the trucking company as well as the trucker who hit you. Let us help you file your claim.

 - Driver training records

-Our attorneys can also help you prove negligence.
 Let us worry about obtaining medical records, crash reports, the trucking company’s records, and other evidence.
 You worry about recovering from your accident.
+While you’re focusing on your recovery, we’ll find the evidence we need to file a truck accident lawsuit against the trucking company or another party.

 Faster deliveries mean higher profits.
 But when trucking companies cut corners to improve their bottom line, people can get hurt.
 When this happens, the company should pay for your injuries.